Save $$$ and help your favorite charities even more.

 A gift to a qualified charitable organization may entitle you to a charitable contribution deduction against your income tax if you itemize deductions.
 Assuming the gifts are deductible, the actual cost of your gift is reduced by your tax savings.

-The charitable deduction can result in significant tax savings regardless of which bracket you’re in, although the bracket does change the savings.
-For example, assume a donor in the 33% tax bracket gives a donation of $100 to her favorite qualified charitable organization.
-The charity receives the full gift of $100, but, for the donor, the actual out-of-pocket cost of the gift is only $67, and the donor saves $33.
+The charitable deduction can result in significant tax savings.
+For example, assume a donor in the 33% tax bracket gives to her favorite qualified charitable organization a donation of $100.
+The charity still receives the full gift of $100.
+But, for the donor, the actual out-of-pocket cost of the gift is only $67, and the donor saves $33.

 Let’s make these assumptions for all tax brackets and see the savings which result: